Meet the Other Phone. Only the apps you allow.

 Many sources say that children shouldn’t use tablets regularly until the age of two – and that, before that age, their use of screens should be very limited.
 This age limit is also worth bearing in mind when you're shopping for the best tablet for kids.

 Whether we like it or not, screens and technology are now an intrinsic part of life.
 So teaching your little one about responsible use from a young age is a good idea.
 For younger ones, child-specific tablets are great as they are designed around small hands and rough and tumble.
-They will also have comprehensive safety features and be pre-loaded with fun and educational games and apps.
+It's worth paying close attention to the comprehensive safety features and the fun and educational games and apps that are pre-loaded, too.

 Related: The best school bags to buy, as rated by Mumsnetters